≡ Menu

 Category #2.

-The second group of individuals we’re going to encounter will be those who have been diagnosed with Polycythemia, and either doesn’t currently have their condition well under control or are suffering from Polycythemia as a result of some type of “serious” pre-existing medical condition like cancer which will likely keep them from being able to qualify for a traditional life insurance policy.
+The second group of individuals we’re going to encounter will be those who have been diagnosed with Polycythemia and either don’t currently have their condition well under control or are suffering from Polycythemia as a result of some “serious” pre-existing medical condition like cancer, which will likely keep them from being able to qualify for a traditional life insurance policy.

-In cases like these, what you’ll likely find is that most (if not all) life insurance companies are either going to deny one’s traditional life insurance policy or POSTPONE one’s application until they may be eligible for coverage.
-Here at IBUSA, we’ll often encourage clients in this position to consider purchasing a Guaranteed Issue Life Insurance policy if still interested in gaining some life insurance coverage.
+In cases like these, you’ll likely find that most (if not all) life insurance companies will either deny one’s traditional life insurance policy or POSTPONE one’s application until the applicant may be eligible for coverage.
+Here at IBUSA, we often encourage clients in this position to consider purchasing a guaranteed-issue life Insurance policy if they are still interested in gaining some life insurance coverage.

 The good news is…